-Adrian Ferrazzutti is a self-employed furniture maker in Guelph, Ontario with 10 years’ professional experience.
+Adrian Ferrazzutti is a self-employed furniture maker in Guelph, Ontario.
 He is a 1998 graduate of the Fine Woodworking Program at the College of the Redwoods, where he studied with James Krenov.
-Adrian writes for Fine Woodworking, which featured one of his chairs on the back cover of the December, 2007 issue, and his work has been widely published in books and magazines.
-The Canada Council for the Arts has awarded him several grants, and he exhibits his work across Canada and in the U.S. Adrian's website is www.adrianferrazzutti.com.
+Adrian has been widely published and writes for Fine Woodworking, which featured his chair on the back cover of the December 2007 issue.
+His video series, “Veneered Boxes with a Twist,” debuted at finewoodworking.com in 2014.
+The Canada Council for the Arts has awarded Adrian several grants, and he exhibits across Canada and in the U.S. Adrian teaches the chair project and his website is ferrazzuttifurniture.com.

 Owain Harris is a self-employed woodworker in Gonic, NH, where he builds custom furniture and cabinetry.
 He entered the trade as a carpenter in 1997 and hung out his shingle as a furniture maker in 2008.
 He is a juried member of both the League of NH Craftsmen and the New Hampshire Furniture Masters Association.
 His work has been featured in publications such as Fine Woodworking and NH Home, and has received multiple awards, most recently in the Furniture category of the Veneer Tech Craftsman Challenge.
 Owain teaches machine skills and casepiece construction for the Comprehensive.
 His work may be seen at owainharris.com.